YixuanZha/deltabot/README.md

 ### Power Supply & Connectors

 ### Additional Mechanical Parts
+Additional Mechanical Parts were designed in CAD and can be accessed [here](List.md).
+These were used to secure the external components onto the Single PCB Chassis:
 <p align="center">
   <img src="images/bracket2.png" alt="Side View" width="400"/>
   <img src="images/stage.png" alt="Front View" width="400"/>